iviviano/Algorithms/Grading/HW1.md

 ```
 [(= (length lst1) 1) (in-list? (first lst1) lst2)]
 ```
-It is preferred to use the structure of the list instead of its length.
+It is preferred to test the structure of the list instead of its length.
 I would write
 ```
 [(empty? (rest lst)) ...]
 ```